-During his lengthy Congressional career in the U.S. House of Representatives and the U.S. Senate, Hugh Scott served as Senate Republican leader and exhibited skills as a legislative tactician, often rising above partisan concerns for the national interest.
+During his lengthy Congressional career, first in the U.S. House of Representatives and later in the U.S. Senate, Hugh Scott served as Senate Republican leader and exhibited skills as a legislative tactician, often rising above partisan concerns for the national interest.

-The arist, Chris Owen, earned a bachelor’s degree in Fine Art from the University of Kansas in the early 1940s and taught painting in Florida.
-She accepted commissions for portraits of university trustees and presidents, as well as figures in business and government.
-Owen also executed the official portrait of U.S. Supreme Court Justice Byron White, now in the collection of the Supreme Court in Washington, D.C., and a second portrait of Hugh Scott, which resides at the senator’s alma mater, Randolph-Macon College in Virginia.
+Chstine “Chris” L. Owen earned a bachelor’s degree in Fine Art from the University of Kansas in the early 1940s and taught painting in Florida.
+She accepted commissions to paint portraits of university trustees and presidents, as well as figures in business and government.
+She executed the official portrait of U.S. Supreme Court Justice Byron White, now in the collection of the Supreme Court in Washington, D.C.
+Owen later completed a second portrait of Hugh Scott which resides at the senator’s alma mater, Randolph Macon College in Virginia.

 On September 24, 1969, in a closed-door caucus, Senate Republicans narrowly elected Senator Hugh Scott of Pennsylvania over Senator Howard Baker, Jr., of Tennessee to be the new Republican minority leader.
 Scott had served as the Republican whip for less than a year when the death of Illinois senator Everett Dirksen left the party's leadership position vacant.
-Elected to the Senate in 1958, Scott served three terms before retiring in 1977, and was leader for eight years.
-According to William F. Hildenbrand, Scott's long-time assistant in the Senate and later secretary of the Senate, the senator "was a consummate politician."
-In 1981, a room in the Capitol was designated as the “Hugh Scott Room,” and in 1989, when Senate leaders were establishing a special 15-member Study Group on the Commemoration of the Senate Bicentenary, Scott was selected to chair this panel.
+Elected to the Senate in 1958, Scott served three terms before retiring in 1977.
+He served as Republican leader for eight years.
+According to William F. Hildenbrand, Scott's long-time assistant in the Senate, the senator "was a consummate politician."
+In 1981 a room in the Capitol was designated as the “Hugh Scott Room,” and in 1989, when Senate leaders were establishing a special 15-member Study Group on the Commemoration of the Senate Bicentenary, Scott was selected to chair this panel.